-The principal objective of the Project is to build better livelihoods for the people in the area of the Mira Mataje and Carchi-Guaitara river basins, through increasing the capacity of local and regional institutions,
+The principal objective of the Project is to build better livelihoods for the people in the area of the Mira Mataje and Carchi-Guaitara river basins, through increasing the capacity of local and regional institutions, enhancing the infrastructure, increase the productivity in agriculture production, obtain sustainable environment conditions and increase the access to clean water, and thereby ensuring a better health and better production possibilities for the people in the area.
+In addition, the project is to increase the capacity of the national counterparts in the field of watershed management.

-Participating countries: Colombia, Ecuador Date: May 2003 - May 2005 technical cooperation/assistance
+Participating countries: Colombia, Ecuador

-Level/Type of Collaboration: Official/Economic, social and environmental program
+Date: May 2003 - May 2005

-Principal Issue: Water quality, economic development, joint management, infrastructure/development,
+Level/Type of Collaboration: Official/Economic, social and environmental program Principal Issue: Water quality, economic development, joint management, infrastructure/development, technical cooperation/assistance